helonayala/wind_blade_crack_data/README.md

 # get files
 `./get_data.sh`

-(maybe you'll need to rerun due to connection limits)
+maybe you'll need to rerun due to connection limits, there will be 156 downloaded files (12 for each of 13 conditions)

-# there will be 156 downloaded files (12 for each of 13 conditions), after that you can unzip them
+# after downloading all files you can unzip them
 `./unzip_files.sh`

-(maybe you'll need to rerun due to connection limits)